 3rd Grade Lesson Plan #4

 Teachers can move on to the topic of incentives as they continue through 3rd-grade money education.
 You can explain that incentives are something that influences the behavior of people.
 You will find many companies using incentives to persuade customers to buy their products, including retail stores and automobile companies.
-These include cashback, sales, discounted products, and attractive warranties, which encourage consumers to spend at these businesses.
+These include cashback, sales, discounted products, and attractive warranties, encouraging consumers to spend at these businesses.

 There are many ways to get into the idea of incentives for your students.
 Incentives tie into the topic of advertising, and you can connect some tactics that companies use to influence customer decisions.
 Some activities to show this to kids include:

 - Have students make a poster advertising their favorite candy.
 Tell them to include some form of incentive so that people want to buy their product.
-You can explain that companies do these persuasive techniques all the time to convince people that their goods and services are better than the competition.
+You can explain that companies use these persuasive techniques all the time to convince people that their goods and services are better than the competition.

 Consumers and Producers

 As 3rd-graders continue their money education, they will get into consumers and producers.
 While the terminology can be a little complex, your 3rd-graders will understand that consumers buy “stuff” and producers make it.
 You can tell them that consumers are people who purchase or use goods and services to satisfy wants, while producers are people who use resources to create goods and services for consumers.